(1)(a) The intent of this section is to encourage the provision of educational services that will enable adults to acquire:

 (f) Students who enroll in courses that relate to the recreational or leisure pursuits of the students.
 The cost of courses conducted pursuant to this paragraph shall be borne by the enrollees.

-(3)(a) Each district school board or Florida College System institution board of trustees shall negotiate with the local workforce development board for basic and functional literacy skills assessments for participants in the welfare transition employment and training programs.
-Such assessments shall be conducted at a site mutually acceptable to the district school board or Florida College System institution board of trustees and the local workforce development board.
+(3)(a) Each district school board or Florida College System institution board of trustees shall negotiate with the regional workforce board for basic and functional literacy skills assessments for participants in the welfare transition employment and training programs.
+Such assessments shall be conducted at a site mutually acceptable to the district school board or Florida College System institution board of trustees and the regional workforce board.

 (b) State employees who are employed in local or regional offices of state agencies shall inform clients of the availability of adult basic and secondary programs in the region.
 The identities of clients who do not possess high school diplomas or who demonstrate skills below the level of functional literacy shall be conveyed, with their consent, to the local school district or Florida College System institution, or both.

-(c) To the extent funds are available, the Department of Children and Families shall provide for day care and transportation services to clients who enroll in adult basic education programs.
+(c) To the extent funds are available, the Department of Children and Family Services shall provide for day care and transportation services to clients who enroll in adult basic education programs.